lydell/tiny-decoders/README.md

 The constructor either takes a `DecoderErrorVariant` or a `{ message, value, key }` object.

-When creating a `DecoderError` you generally want to pass `message` and `value` rather than one of the existing `DecoderErrorVariant`s.
+When creating a `DecoderError` you generally want to pass `{ message, value, key }` rather than one of the existing `DecoderErrorVariant`s.

 - `message` is a string saying what went wrong.
 - `value` is the value being decoded that caused the error.